 Foodprint Melbourne is a research project that investigates ways of strengthening the resilience of Melbourne’s food system to increase equitable access to fresh, healthy foods and promote sustainable production and consumption for current and future generations.
-Project partners include the Lord Mayor’s Charitable Foundation, the City of Melbourne, Resilient Melbourne, the Melbourne Food Alliance, Open Food Network, Mornington Peninsula Shire, Wyndham City, Cardinia Shire Council, City of Whittlesea, Moreland City Council, Food Bank, the Victorian Council of Social Services, the Interface Councils, the Peri-Urban Group of Rural Councils and the Port Phillip and Westernport Catchment Management Authority.
+Project partners include the Lord Mayor’s Charitable Foundation, the City of Melbourne, Resilient Melbourne, the Melbourne Food Alliance, Open Food Network, Mornington Peninsula Shire, Wyndham City, Cardinia Shire Council, City of Whittlesea, Moreland City Council, Food Bank, the Victorian Council of Social Services, the Interface Councils, the Peri-Urban Group of Rural Councils and Melbourne Water.
 The project has produced a ‘Roadmap for a resilient and sustainable Melbourne foodbowl’ report that outlines a vision and possible path for preserving Melbourne’s foodbowl for current and future generations.

 The Port Phillip Bay Environmental Management Plan 2017-2027 outlines the Victorian Government’s commitment to ensuring that Port Phillip Bay remains healthy and resilient.
-The plan was developed by the Department of Environment, Land, Water and Planning (DELWP) in partnership with Melbourne Water and the Environment Protection Authority (EPA) Victoria with significant contributions from community and stakeholder groups.
+The plan was developed by the former Department of Environment, Land, Water and Planning (now Department of Energy, Environment and Climate Action) in partnership with Melbourne Water and the Environment Protection Authority (EPA) Victoria with significant contributions from community and stakeholder groups.
 The plan outlines the vision and long-term aspirations, goals, priority areas and actions for the bay.

-A Regional Climate Change Adaptation Plan for Greater Melbourne is being developed to identify and prioritise climate change adaptation actions in this region for the next five years.
-The strategy will take a ‘systems approach’, i.e. looking at the whole system to reveal connections and implications of events and actions.
+A Regional Climate Change Adaptation Plan for Greater Melbourne has been developed to identify and prioritise climate change adaptation actions in this region for the next five years.
+The strategy takes a ‘systems approach’, i.e. looking at the whole system to reveal connections and implications of events and actions.